‘General Hospital’ Spoilers Next 2 Weeks: Shiloh Causes Scrambling, Ava Maneuvers, & Oscar’s Condition Worsens

 General Hospital spoilers tease that the next couple of weeks will be wild ones in Port Charles.
 Jason got Kristina away from Dawn of Day before her initiation, but that move is going to spark a lot of chaos.
 Ava is determined to face off with Ryan, believing he is still alive, and Oscar’s condition is steadily declining.

-It seems that Sam will continue to keep Shiloh fooled and Willow will reach out to Kristina to try to help.
-General Hospital spoilers indicate that Michael will be involved as all of this progresses and it sounds like he will make some connections.
+It seems that Sam will continue to keep Shiloh fooled, and Willow will reach out to Kristina to try to help.
+General Hospital spoilers indicate that Michael will be involved as all of this progresses, and it sounds like he will make some connections.
 There will be a lot of angst and debate this week as Sonny, Jason, and Alexis try to decide how to handle this complicated situation.

-Ava is certain that Ryan is still alive and she’s going to try to fake a new romance in hopes that Ryan will get jealous and reveal himself.
-General Hospital spoilers hint that Ryan may already be back in Port Charles keeping an eye on her and it looks like Ava may find that her plan doesn’t progress as she had hoped.
+Ava is certain that Ryan is still alive, and she’s going to try to fake a new romance in hopes that Ryan will get jealous and reveal himself.
+General Hospital spoilers hint that Ryan may already be back in Port Charles keeping an eye on her, and it looks like Ava may find that her plan doesn’t progress as she had hoped.

 Ava isn't convinced of Ryan's death, West Coast.
 What're the chances she can convince Jordan to keep the manhunt going?